A11yTime/Form-Validation/README.md

 ### Terminology
 * aria-describedby="id" Programmatically determined error message with associated field
 * ref="id" Define the target of sending focus
-* v-model Two ways binding of forms and data
+* v-model: Two ways binding of forms and data
 * indicates the entered value does not conform to the format expected by the application/ Input is Invalid
+* role="alert": Make announcement for screen reader of success message.